cqlyj/VSkill/WORKINGLOG.md

 **What I did today:**

 - Work on the verifier NFT module. => This NFT should be a random color NFT.
 Each time the verifier reach the score `10`, the NFT will be minted automatically.
-And it will be burned if the reputation score is less than `8` automatically.
+And it will be burned if the reputation score is less than `8` automatically. => But what's the meaning of verifier NFT?
+I think for now it's not necessary to implement this. => So I will skip this and move on to the next task.

+### 2024/8/14 - 2024/9/16

+**Holiday**

+### 2024/9/17